husarion/panther_ros/README.md

 </picture>

 > **Note**:
 > Building the latest version of this code will likely not work with your current OS.
 Make sure you are running the newest OS image for Built-in Computer.
-You can find the link to download it and instruction on updating at [husarion.com](https://husarion.com/manuals/panther/operating-system-reinstallation/#built-in-computer-system-reinstallation).
+You can find the link to download it and instructions on updating at [husarion.com](https://husarion.com/manuals/panther/operating-system-reinstallation/#built-in-computer-system-reinstallation).
 >
-> Current software stack uses some of the features in kernel and underlying OS that were not introduces in older versions.
-You need system verstion `v1.1.0` or newer.
-You can check currently installed OS verstion by examining this environment variable:
+> Current software stack uses some of the features in the kernel and underlying OS that were not introduced in older versions.
+You need system version `v1.1.0` or newer.
+You can check the currently installed OS version by examining this environment variable:
 > ``` bash
 > echo $SYSTEM_BUILD_VERSION
 > ```